kreauniv/comp308/_sources/fun-in-piclang.rst.txt

     whether the scoping behaviour is indeed lexical.
 Use any simple representation you want to for the "bindings" parameter by implementing the :rkt:`extend-bindings`, :rkt:`lookup-binding` and :rkt:`make-empty-bindings` functions.

+.. admonition:: **Question**

+    Consider the way we're evaluating :rkt:`FunC` terms in the interpreter.
+We store the current state of the :rkt:`bindings` argument in the resulting :rkt:`FunV` structure .. which is one of the possible result values of our interpreter.
+Do we need to store *all* the bindings in the :rkt:`FunV` structure?
+What are the consequences of storing all the bindings?
+Can we trim it down?
+If we can, how should we determine the set of bindings to trim down to?

 A standard library
 ------------------